 9. No. 6 (Violet, Green, and Red) by Mark Rothko — $186 Million

-The painting’s record-breaking sale underscores both the enduring value of Rothko’s work and the increasing demand for abstract art in the global market.
-His ability to engage viewers on a deeply psychological level has made his compositions some of the most sought-after in modern art history.
-Collectors and institutions continue to recognize Rothko’s influence, not only as a key figure in mid-century American painting but as an artist whose work transcends aesthetic appreciation, offering a profoundly immersive experience.
+The record-breaking sale underscored both the enduring value of Rothko’s work and the surging global demand for abstract art at the highest level.
+His ability to draw viewers into a deeply psychological experience has made his compositions some of the most sought-after in modern art history.
+Collectors and institutions alike recognize Rothko not simply as a key figure in mid-century American painting, but as an artist whose work offers something rarer than beauty, a genuinely immersive encounter with emotion itself.

 No. 6 (Violet, Green, and Red) by Mark Rothko